zeelsheladiya/Zedium/README.md

 <br />
 <br />

-# Contributing

 # Authors

 - [@zeelSheladiya](https://github.com/zeelsheladiya)

+# Contributing

-wallabag app is a free and open source project developed by volunteers.
+Zedium app is a free and open source project developed by [ZeelSheladiya](https://github.com/zeelsheladiya).
 Any contributions are welcome.
 Here are a few ways you can help:

  * [Report bugs and make suggestions.](https://github.com/zeelsheladiya/Zedium/issues)